Profit Margin Calculator

 T-Lines' administrative costs include $1,500 in employee taxes and a debt that we pay down by $500 per month.

-There's no standard for what profit margins should like because it's based on the industry average.
+There's no standard for what profit margins should be like because it's based on the industry average.
 What looks good for one business may be detrimental to another.
 A good profit margin is one that's better than that of the industry standard.

 The average gross profit margin for apparel is 49.52% according to NYU's Stern Database.
 At first, glance, T-Lines' gross profit margin of 35% may look a little low, but we're a brand new company.
 Many businesses take up to three years to turn a profit.

 You can use profit margins to identify areas of opportunity and make informed decisions that influence growth.
 The best way to explain how is to provide an example.
 We already know that T-Lines has room to improve its efficiency in its production process.
-T-Lines has 5 employees whom each makes 528 shirts per month.
+T-Lines has 5 employees each makes 528 shirts per month.
 We can improve our gross profits if we produce more shirts each month.
 There are three choices:

 If T-Lines hires a new employee, the output will change from 2,640 shirts per month to 3,168.
 The COGS per unit doesn't change, but our labor costs increase COGS to a total of $41,184.